-Although there are no special requirements to organise work from home, but companies that are able to do so, are recommended to organize work remotely from home to the extent is possible.

-Starting from 19 March 2020 the majority of Latvian largest banks (SEB bank, Swedbank, Citadele, Rietumu Bank) have begun servicing their clients in-person only based on the prior booking.
+Companies are not obliged to organise home offices, but companies that are able to do so, have their employees working remotely from home to the extent that is possible.
+Starting from 19 March 2020 until 1 April 2020 the majority of Latvian largest banks (SEB bank, Swedbank, Citadele Bank, Rietumu Bank) have begun servicing their clients in-person only based on the prior booking.
 Other banks, such as Luminor bank continue to operate as usual, although they do encourage their clients to use bank services remotely.